vultr/whmcs-vultr/docs/index.md

 ### Snapshots

-The Vultr WHMCS Module allows you to make one or more of the snapshots on your account `Public` - meaning you would allow your customers to deploy new Virtual Machines from these Snapshots if they choose to do so.
+The WHMCS Module allows you to make one or more of the snapshots on your account `Public` - meaning you would allow your customers to deploy new Virtual Machines from these Snapshots if they choose to do so.
 All the snapshots on your account are set to `Disabled` **by default** in the module, and you would need to enable them.

 In order to select which Snapshots to make public for your customers, please follow the steps below: